 On a general basis, snow removal on city streets does not occur unless there is at least three (3) inches of snow.
-City road crews may also be called out if other factors (such as wind, ice, etc.) make travel difficult or hazardous.
+City road crews may be called out if other factors (such as wind, ice, etc.) make travel difficult or hazardous.
 Streets will be cleared as soon as possible after the storm ends or when it is safe to do so.

 City road crews will clear designated snow routes first, then primary streets.
 Alleys will be cleared after primary streets are cleared.